 Physically demanding

-Many restaurants don’t provide any extra benefits to Servers.
-You get an hourly wage, tips from customers and discounts on meals.
+Many restaurants don’t provide many other extra benefits to Servers.
+You get an hourly wage, tips from customers and perhaps discounts on meals.
 That’s it.

 In most cases, you’ll have to pay for your own health and dental insurance.
 Many restaurants don’t even offer sick leave and paid time off.